RuchithaKunchala/NitW-teamINFINIX/README.md

 Two players:
 * **Maximizer**
 * **Minimizer** <br/>
-Maximizer tries to maximize the chances of winning and Minimizer tries to minimize the chances of Maximizer's winning.
+Maximizer tries to maximize the chances of winning and Minimizer tries to minimize the chances of Maximizer's winning.<br/>
 If player X can win in one move, their best move is that winning move.
 If player O knows that one move will lead to the situation where player X can win in one move, while another move will lead to the situation where player X can, at best, draw, then player B's best move is the one leading to a draw.
 Later in the game, it's easy to see what the "best" move is.
 The Minimax algorithm helps find the best move, by working backwards from the end of the game.
-At each step it assumes that player X is trying to maximize the chances of X winning, while on the next turn player O is trying to minimize the chances of X winning (i.e., to maximize O's own chances of winning).
+At each step it assumes that player X is trying to maximize the chances of X winning, while on the next turn player O is trying to minimize the chances of X winning (i.e., to maximize O's own chances of winning).<br/>
-With respect to the implementation of this project, when it’s computer’s turn, with every move it adds +1 if win, -1 if lose and 0 if draw, and selects the move with maximum score.
+With respect to the implementation of this project, when it’s computer’s turn, with every move it adds +1 if win, -1 if lose and 0 if draw, and selects the move with maximum score.<br/>

 *function minimax(count, depth, current_player)<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;if computer won*<br/>